ilbers/isar/RECIPE-API-CHANGELOG.md

 `PROVIDES="foo-doc-archall"` for an `arch=all` binary package `foo-doc`).
 Consumers can then simply reference the package by its original name (e.g., `foo-doc`).

+### Change DEPLOY_DIR_IMAGE path

+Change DEPLOY_DIR_IMAGE from ${DEPLOY_DIR}/images/${MACHINE} to
+${DEPLOY_DIR}/images/${MACHINE}-${DISTRO}.
+When building different distros with the same machine the following error occurs:

+do_copy_boot_files: The recipe isar-image-base is trying to install files into a shared area when those files already exists.
+It happens when some files have the same names (e.g., dtb files) for different distros.

+To prevent this new path is separated also by distro and kernel values.

+This change will influence on build artifacts location and should be taken into account by downstreams.